y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

 - An Example: SSL
   - SSL3.0 is a cryptographic protocol that enables two computers to communicate securely - that is, so that each can limit the sender and receiver of messages to the other.
   - 参考: [SSLって何？意味や仕組みをわかりやすく解説！ | さくらのSSL](https://ssl.sakura.ad.jp/column/ssl/)

+### 15.5: User Authentication

+- Generally, user authentication is based on one or more of three things:
+  - the user's possession of something (a key or card)
+  - the user's knowledge of something (a user identifier and password)
+  - an attribute of the user (fingerprint, retina pattern, or signature)
+- Passwords
+  - The most common approach to authenticating a user identity is the use of passwords.
+  - In practice, most systems require only one password for a user to gain full rights.
+- Password Vulnerabilities
+  - Passwords are extremely common because they are easy to understand and use.
+Unfortunately, passwords can often be guessed, accidentally exposed, sniffed, or illegally transferred from an authorized user to an unauthorized one, as we show next.
+  - There are two common ways to guess a password.
+    - One way is for the intruder (either human or program) to know the user or to have information about the user.
+    - The other way is to use brute force, trying enumeration - or all possible combinations of valid password characters - until the password is found.
+  - In addition to being guessed, passwords can be exposed as a result of visual or electronic monitoring.
+  - The final type of password compromise, illegal transfer, is the result of human nature.
+- Securing Passwords
+  - One problem with all these approaches is the difficulty of keeping the password secret within the computer.
+  - The UNIX system uses secure hashing to avoid the necessity of keeping its password list secret.
+    - Because the list is hashed rather than encrypted, it is impossible for the system to decrypt the stored value and determine the original password.
+  - The flaw in this method is that the system no longer has control over the passwords.
+    - "salt" を password に加えて計算することで、同じ plaintext でも異なる hash values になるようにしている。
+  - Another weakness in the UNIX password methods in that many UNIX systems treat only the first eight characters as significant.
+- One-Time Passwords
+  - To avoid the problems of password sniffing and shoulder surfing, a system can use a set of paired passwords.
+    - system がランダムに 1 つを選び、それに答える。
+  - One-time password system is one of only a few ways to prevent improper authentication due to password exposure.
+- Biometrics
+  - Palm- or hand-readers are commonly used to secure physical access - for example, access to a data center.